-Since I know some brands pay $1,500 through a blog advertising agency for a sponsored blog post on a blog with similar traffic to mine and I charge half the price I believe my rate offers excellent value.
+Since I know some brand pay $1,500 through a blog advertising agency for a sponsored blog post on a blog with similar traffic to mine and I charge half the price I believe my rate offers excellent value.

 Of course some companies and brands won’t pay a high rate but that’s fine, I want to attract quality advertisers who value my blog and readers by offering a quality publication.
 I run my web design business on the same principle.
 Charging more and delivering better quality and results works out best for both parties bloggers and advertisers.

 There’s a rate card for sponsored blog posts here which undercharges by up to $350 per post according to my rates, or by up to $1,050 according to what an advertising agency might charge.
 That’s a huge difference and a lot of money being lost.
 Or a lot of bloggers being ripped off because they don’t know what to charge.

 Here are my suggestions on what bloggers should charge for sponsored blog posts.

 I’m using two metrics here, unique visitors per month and Google PageRank, as a means of establishing a blog’s traffic, age and authority.

 How to Decide What to Charge for Sponsored Blog Posts

 You can see there’s a lot of lee way in my rate suggestions.
 It’s up to you to decide what to charge but when setting your rate you should consider:

 - How many sponsored blog posts you’ll write each month.
 For example, you could promise only two sponsored blog posts a month and charge more for that exclusivity.